 4. Combat Odours

 Used coffee grounds can be used as a great way to absorb pesky odours around your home.

 - In the Fridge – Just place them in an open container at the back of your fridge or freezer and forget about them as you collect more used grounds.
 Empty the container after a week or so.

-- Around the house – Start by drying out the coffee grounds by laying them on a baking tray in the sun or oven at a low temperature.
-Then, place them in a stocking or muslin bag and tie a knot making it into a ball.
-Leave this in the closet, drawer, or pantry to wick away any bad smells.
+- Around the house – start by drying out the coffee grounds by laying them on a baking tray in the sun or oven at a low temperature.
+Then, place them in a stocking or muslin cloth and tie a knot, making it into a ball.
+Leave this in the closet, drawer, or pantry to eliminate any bad smells.